leewillis77/schema.org/slides.md

 !SLIDE

-* It's a "zero"-cost feature if you build it in by default
+* It's a "zero-cost" feature if you build it in by default
 * Just simple changes to the markup

 !SLIDE